upkie/palimpsest/README.md

 ## Q and A

-Why isn't _palimpsest_ distributed as a header-only library?
+Why isn't _palimpsest_ also distributed as a header-only library?

-> The only reason is that we set a custom flush function
+> The main blocker so far is that we set a custom flush function
 > ``mpack_std_vector_writer_flush`` to our internal MPack writers.
 The [MPack
 > Write API](https://ludocode.github.io/mpack/group__writer.html) requires a
 > function pointer for that, and we define that function in